aManNamedTed/arduino/refreshableBrailleDisplay/readme.md

 How to wire up a servo: https://www.youtube.com/watch?v=SfmHNb5QAzc <br/>
 The braille alphabet, number, and punctuation notation: https://www.pharmabraille.com/pharmaceutical-braille/the-braille-alphabet/

-# The SD Hack Submission Description
+# The SD Hacks Submission Description

 ## Inspiration

 I think refreshable braille displays are overpriced.
 I was pretty sure I could recreate one using an Arduino Uno and some servos... and so I did.